Shipping Costs from China to Mexico (2026 Guide)

 Every shipment entering Mexico must go through customs clearance, which involves checking documentation, paying import duties, and complying with national regulations.
 Whether you’re using air freight, sea shipping, or door-to-door service, proper clearance is essential to avoid delays or penalties.

-Key Documents Required for Customs Clearance:
+Key Documents Required for Customs Clearance

 - Commercial Invoice (with product description and value)